pdelong42/bookmarks.html/videos/README.md

 (...not that it was in any danger)

+This is strictly for MacOS, but I'm sure there are equivalents for Linux and Windows (I just haven't tried finding them yet).

-Point it at one or more files and folders, containing the videos you want as your screensavers, and tweak the options to your liking.
+Point Save Hollywood at one or more files and folders, containing the videos you want as your screensavers, and tweak the options to your liking.

 The curated links themselves are split into multiple files by category (only two so-far): [trains](trains.md) and [boats](boats.md)